tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+25+7

+Quite a lot of simple patch noise, often a 1 line offset due to precompiled.hpp no longer being included.
+Remove the include from our code too.

+More format changes SIZE_FORMAT->%zu

 25+6

 Quite a lot of rework to fix patch noise.